Connect and collaborate

 The RIC-KI team

-RIC-KI is led by Professor Amanda Daley, Professor of Behavioural Medicine and Director of the Centre for Lifestyle Medicine and Behaviour in the School of Sports, Exercise and Health Sciences at Loughborough University.
+RIC-KI is led by Professor Amanda Daley, Professor of Behavioural Medicine and Director of the Centre for Lifestyle Medicine and Behaviour in the School of Sport, Exercise and Health Sciences at Loughborough University.

 Browse our Idea catalogues to find an Idea you’d like to collaborate on: